 You are not required to visit a lawyer to make a legal will in Ontario.
 However, there are some requirements that you do need to meet in order for your document to be legally-binding.
 The requirements for a legal will in Ontario are as follows:

-• The will must be created by you, of sound mind, and over the age of majority in Ontario (age of 18).
+The will must be created by you when you are of sound mind and over the age of majority in Ontario (age of 18).

-• The will must be made by you - the testator (No, you cannot make a will for someone else!).
+The will must be made by you - the testator (no one can make your will for you).

 Create your lawyer-approved will from the comfort of home